-The cost of HVAC ductwork installation can vary considerably.
-According to HomeAdvisor, the average cost to install ducts and vents is $10 to $20 per square foot.
-The size of your ductwork is a major factor in the overall amount you’ll spend.
-But costs are also influenced by the materials used, type of ductwork, its purpose, your HVAC contractor’s labor charges, and the city you live in.
+The cost of HVAC ductwork installation can vary considerably on many factors.
+According to HomeAdvisor, the average cost to install ductwork and vents is between $10 and $25 per square foot.
+The size of your ductwork is a significant factor in the overall amount you’ll spend.
+But costs are also influenced by the materials used, the type of ductwork, its purpose, your HVAC contractor’s labor charges, and the city you live in.

 Average Ductwork Installation Cost

 HomeAdvisor estimates the national average for HVAC ductwork installation in 2023 to be $1,400 to $5,600, depending on the size of the home.
 However, other sources have dramatically different figures.

 For example, Fixr.com points to an average cost of $5,498 for ductwork installation.
 At the high end of the scale, these costs can reach upwards of $9,500.
 These figures are based on an average 2,500 square-foot home requiring 275 linear feet of ducts.

 Generally, cost estimates do not include removal of or repairs or modifications to existing framing or HVAC, electrical, or plumbing systems.
 Work performed on these systems is often required to bring your home up to code.
 In addition, hazardous material testing and remediation, sales tax, and permit and inspection fees will add to the total cost.

 6 Ductwork Installation Cost Factors